Drone Laws in Zimbabwe

 After receiving approval from the CAAZ, foreigners also need to obtain a Temporary Import Permit (TIP) from the Zimbabwe Revenue Authority.

 Why fly a drone in Zimbabwe?
-To get great aerial shots like these!
+To get aerial shots of beautiful spots like this!

 General Rules for Flying a Drone in Zimbabwe

 Based on our research and interpretation of the laws, here are the most important rules to know for flying a drone in Zimbabwe.

 - Foreigners who want to temporarily import and fly a drone must follow the steps laid out in the section above.
 Citizens who want to fly a drone in Zimbabwe must obtain a Letter of Approval from the CAAZ.